bvongunten/modular-xml-tests/README.md

 ### jaxbhack (Runnable: Yes, Runtime Image: Yes)

 Since Sept.
-2019 the JAF git repository does contain a module definition.
+2019 the JAF git repository does contain a module definition (Version 1.2.2).
 Using this (newer) version as a dependency in the module project does allow a jlink based runtime image.

+**This is in NO WAY a recommended workaround!**